One island. Thirty years. A forgotten war finally remembered.

 A portion of the footage used in the cut was actually footage intended for research only, however, as time progressed on the project and access to the subjects became limited, that research footage is the only footage available.
 For example, two key interviews have passed away, and my research footage is the only interview in existence.

-After the final production shoot in March 2018, I worked on a new edit.
+After (what I thought would be) the final production shoot in March 2018, I worked on a new edit.
 After relocating from Sydney to Los Angeles in late 2018, post production has continued and editing is pending final interviews (delayed due to Covid 2020-2021)

 In August 2021, another interview was filmed in Nashville, Tennessee with Professor Igarashi Yoshikuni.